gjoseph92/soundDB/PREREQUISITES.md

 ### pandas

-pandas is a little like Excel, but made out of NumPy.
+Think of pandas as a combination of Excel and NumPy.

 If you like, get an overview at [Greg Reda's introduction](http://gregreda.com/2013/10/26/intro-to-pandas-data-structures/).